bighornsheep/castagnos-laguillaumie-optimization/readme.md

 # Jan 03 2024

 # Pre-requisites
-- GMP (last compiled using gmp-6.3.0)
+- GMP (last used version is gmp-6.3.0)
-- NTL (last compiled using ntl-11.5.1)
+- NTL (last used version is ntl-11.5.1)
-- MPFR (last compiled using mpfr-4.2.1)
+- MPFR (last used version is mpfr-4.2.1)
-- SCONS (last 4.6.0)
+- SCONS (last used version is 4.6.0)
     - commented unused functions to fix errors
-    - removed rt from libs in SConscript files since machine is MacOS
+    - removed `rt` from libs in SConscript files since my machine is MacOS